Daniel's Parents Receive Honors

-• At a ceremony on September 28, the entire Mauser family was honored as "Peacekeepers" by the Social Concerns office of the Catholic Archdiocese of Denver.
+At a ceremony in 2002, the entire Mauser family was honored as "Peacekeepers" by the Social Concerns office of the Catholic Archdiocese of Denver.
 The Mausers were honored for turning away from violence and anger, despite what happened to their son, and turning their grief into something positive for the community.
 The

 The Mauser family posing with Denver Catholic Archbishop Charles Chaput.

-family was noted for its volunteer work (with an AIDS patient and the children as helpers at Swedish Hospital), for helping raise money for a disabled girl and mission in Guatemala, and for their adoption of a baby from China.
-The Mausers were very honored to be presented the award by Denver Catholic Archbishop Charles Chaput.
+family was noted for its volunteer work (with an AIDS patient), for helping raise money for a disabled girl and mission in Guatemala, and for their adoption of a baby from China.
+And Daniel and Christine were honored as helpers at Swedish Hospital.

 • In June of 2000, Tom and Linda were recognized for their assistance to a lay Catholic organization that helps the poor in 25 developing nations.
 The Christian Foundation for Children and Aging (CFCA), based in Kansas City, recognized the Mausers at its annual meeting with its highest honor, the Pilgrimage of Faith award.
 It was given for their help in raising money to build a school and library in Guatemala.
 (Elsewhere in this web site we talk about CFCA and about our trip to Guatemala.